AlexRioja/INT_MACH_LEARNING_FINAL/README.md

 This is the repository for the final proyect of INT_MACH_LEARNING subject.

+## Models used
+GoogleNet and VGG16, trained on ImageNet

 ## File explanation

 The files corresponding with the code to run on CPU are: